PhilipYip1988/python-notebooks/anaconda/windows/.ipynb_checkpoints/install-checkpoint.md

 Miniconda is a stripped down version of Anaconda which has an empty base Python environment with only the dependencies required for the conda package manager.

-Note WinGet and conda should not be confused with one another.
+Note winget and conda should not be confused with one another.
 Both are package managers however WinGet is a general purpose Windows Package Manager that is Windows only. conda is a cross-platform package manager specialised for datascience packages.

 ## Removing Old Installations